The Mysteries of Narcissism: How to Recognize Narcissistic Individuals (part 1.)

 -The Aunt’s Mountains of Gifts – when the Master of Gifts goes overboard.

--Chameleonisation – my own term describing when a narcissistic person almost mirrors and adopts another person’s habits.
+-Chameleonisation – my own term describing when a narcissistic person adopts another person’s habits.

-All three stories above are based on real events.
+All three examples above are based on real events.
 What they have in common is that what seems like kind care is, in fact, manipulation and the narcissistic person's desire for total control.

 And these are just a few examples — in the following chapters, I will reveal in detail how all these work up close!